 Mental Health Capacity Building: Successful Families-Successful Kids

-Successful Families-Successful kids is one of 37 projects in the province-wide Mental Health Capacity Building (MHCB) in Schools initiative with funding from Alberta Health Services.
+Successful Families-Successful kids is one project in the Mental Health Capacity Building (MHCB) in Schools initiative, serving over 100,000 students province-wide.
+This initiative is led by Alberta Health Services - Mental Health and Addiction in partnership with Alberta Education, continuing care zones, and other partners and community agencies, with funding from Alberta Health and Wellness.

 The MHCB initiative objectives aligned under the Integrated Tier Model of Care are as follows: